glato/emerge/README.md

 #### **8.1** Currently emerge offers the following keyboard shortcuts in the interactive web app:

-- ℹ️ Hovering over a node and pressing the key `s` to select and highlight or deselect a specific node
+- ℹ️ Hovering over a node and pressing ⬆️ + `s` to select and highlight or deselect a specific node
-- ℹ️ Resetting the currently active node selection by pressing the `r` key
+- ℹ️ Resetting the currently active node selection by pressing ⬆️ +  `r`
-- ℹ️ Fading all unselected nodes to have a more highlighted visualization of you currenty selected nodes by pressing the `f` key
+- ℹ️ Fading all unselected nodes to have a more highlighted visualization of you currenty selected nodes by pressing ⬆️ + `f`

 And now let's make this more interesting ...